dieser-niko/pi-bar/README.md

 ## How to use the GUI
-Since the development is not done yet, the details can change.
+Since the development is not done yet, the details might be wrong.
-I won't make any updates to this file until everything is done.
+Also there's nothing here yet.